Gertrude Falk: Research

+Political activism

 Outside her academic work, Falk was a decades-long member of the Hampstead Labour Party, working in campaigning and fundraising from her home in Hampstead Hill Gardens.
 However, she was opposed to the 2003 invasion of Iraq and New Labour, which fellow party members described as "the party moved away from her."
 Falk heavily campaigned in support of the National Health Service (NHS), and she protested against a perceived threat to privatize it, which she feared would create a situation in which there would be an "Americanised service, where people will have to pay for healthcare through insurance, as has happened with dentists in this country".

 She was a signatory to British Friends of Peace Now and Jews for Justice for Palestinians, and was a treasurer for Mapam UK (now Meretz UK).
 Falk was a strong supporter of Israel and the withdrawal of its military forces from the West Bank and the Gaza Strip.
 In 2007, Falk wrote to Camden New Journal about the cuts to the mental health service budget to hospitals in Camden Town.
 She and two personal friends spent much of the year protesting outside the Royal Free Hospital.
 Falk died after a short illness on March 9, 2008, and she was given a funeral in Golders Green on March 17.